ResearchComputing/Documentation/docs/cloud/aws/load-balancer/load-balancer.md

 5. Under the Network mapping section, select "cfs-vpc".
 Then check the availability zones you would like to use.
 Make sure to select the public subnet.
 ![](images/select-subnet.png)

 6. Scroll down to the "Security groups" section.
 Click the link to "create a new security group".
-This will open a new a tab with the security group wizard.
+This will open a new tab with the security group wizard.

 7. For this example we will allow inbound traffic on port 443 from anywhere.
 Give your security group a name and description.
 Then click add inbound rule, select "HTTPS" as type, and choose "anywhere" as source.
 Then click "Create security group".
 Now go back to the Load balancer wizard tab.
 ![](images/security-group-wizard.png)